Facebook

 Not Recommended for Infants

-Although the seats fully recline, Foundations does not recommend using this for infants.
-It doesn’t have infant car seat adapters either.
+Although the seats fully recline, there are no car seat adaptors, and Foundations does not recommend using this stroller for infants.

 Product Specs